-Quality Community Objective Notes on consistency with Comprehensive Plan for Cook County and the Cities of Adel, Cecil, Lenox, and Sparks 9.
-Educational Opportunities Goals, policies, and projects in this plan are Make educational and training opportunities consistent with this objective.
-Recommended best practices: readily available to enable all community residents to improve their job skills, adapt to technological Public internet access advances, manage their finances, or pursue life Transportation to educational facilities ambitions.
-This can be achieved by expanding Work ready program and improving local educational institutions or programs; providing access to other institutions in the region; instituting programs to improve local graduation rates; expanding vocational education programs; or coordinating with local economic development programs to ensure an adequately trained and skilled workforce.
-10. Community Health Goals, policies, and projects in this plan are Ensure that all community residents, regardless of consistent with this objective. age, ability, or income, have access to critical Recommended best practices: goods and services, safe and clean Transportation to services neighborhoods, and good work opportunities.
-This may be achieved by providing services to support the basic needs of disadvantaged residents. including the disabled; instituting programs to improve public safety; promoting programs that foster better health and fitness: or otherwise providing all residents the opportunity to improve their circumstances in life and to fully participate in the community.
+Quality Community Objective

+9. Educational Opportunities

+Make educational and training opportunities readily available to enable all community residents to improve their job skills, adapt to technological advances, manage their finances, or pursue life ambitions.
+This can be achieved by expanding and improving local educational institutions or programs; providing access to other institutions in the region; instituting programs to improve local graduation rates; expanding vocational education programs; or coordinating with local economic development programs to ensure an adequately trained and skilled workforce.

+10. Community Health

+Ensure that all community residents, regardless of age, ability, or income, have access to critical goods and services, safe and clean neighborhoods, and good work opportunities.
+This may be achieved by providing services to support the basic needs of disadvantaged residents, including the disabled; instituting programs to improve public safety; promoting programs that foster better health and fitness; or otherwise providing all residents the opportunity to improve their circumstances in life and to fully participate in the community.